FAB1150/ESP32_fan_control/README.md

 * If you want to put everything on a breadboard, the ESP32s without silkscreen legends are thinner
 * If you use 12V fans, the voltage regulators linked above are configurable.
 Get a thin blade and some solder
 * If you use small 5V fans you don't need to step down the voltage and can just use a 5V supply for everything
+* the thermistor resistor isn't necessarily 100KΩ, use the [voltage divider equation][link5] to find an appropriate resistor (we'll set this up in the code).
+Usually a resistor with the same value as the thermistor is good

 ## Getting Started
 Download